buzzqw/TUS/OBSS/OBSSv2-eng.md

 ***Swallow.*** The remorhaz makes a bite attack against a Medium or smaller target it is grappling.
 If the attack hits, the target takes the bite damage and is swallowed, and the grapple ends.
 The swallowed target is blinded and restrained, has total cover against attacks and other effects outside the remorhaz, and takes 21 (6d6) acid damage at the start of each of the remorhaz' \*\*s turns.

-If the remorhaz takes 30 or more damage in a single round from a creature inside it, the remorhaz must succeed on a Fortitude Saving Throw DC 24 at the end of that round or regurgitate all swallowed creatures, which fall prone in a space within 10 feet of the remorhaz.
+If the remorhaz takes 30 or more damage in a single round from a creature inside it, the remorhaz must succeed on a Fortitude Saving Throw DC 24 at the end of that round or regurgitate all swallowed creatures, which fall prone in a space within 10 meters of the remorhaz.
 If the remorhaz dies, a swallowed creature is no longer restrained by it and can escape from the corpse by using 2 Actions and exiting prone.

 ***Ferocious.*** As an Action, the remorhaz drives its successful Bite even deeper, causing an additional 3d6 piercing damage.
 1 Action.

-***Enraged:*** The Remorhaz heats its body even more until the end of combat, increasing to 18 (6d6) the fire damage for anyone within 3 feet.
+***Enraged:*** The Remorhaz heats its body even more until the end of combat, increasing to 18 (6d6) the fire damage for anyone within 3 meters.

 | **Ecology** |
 | --- |